jzhou316/botnet-detection/README.md

 We provide a set of graph convolutional neural network (GNN) models [here](./botdet/models_pyg) with PyTorch Geometric, along with the corresponding [training script](./train_botnet.py).
 Various basic GNN models can be constructed by specifing:
 - number of layers
-- how node representations are updated each layer (e.g. with direct message passing, MLP, or with graph attention)
+- node updating model each layer (e.g. with direct message passing, MLP, or with graph attention)
 - residual hops
 - final layer type
 - etc. (check the [model API]((./botdet/models_pyg/gcn_model.py#L9)) and the [training script](./train_botnet.py#L71))